LiteBIRD and CMB-S4 Sensitivities to Reheating in Plateau Models of Inflation: Methods for estimating the LiteBIRD and CMB-S4 sensitivities

 However, in practice one will not be able to determine $\{n_s,A_s,r\}$ exactly from data.
 One result that is common to all classes of models in Sec.~\ref{sec:Benchmark models and analytic estimates} is that current and near-future observational information on the quantities $\{A_s,n_s,r\}$ will not be sufficient to simultaneously fit all microphysical parameters $\{M,\alpha,\g\}$ because the error bar on $n_s$ is too large.
-This can e.g.~be seen by comparing Figs.~\ref{MHI ghy 1}, \ref{RGI ghy 1} and \ref{alpha T ghy 1} to Fig.~\ref{fig:my_label}.
-In terms of energy scales this means that one cannot observationally determine $\{M,m_\phi,\Treh\}$ within a class of models without making at least some additional assumptions.
-It may be that the situation improves if further properties of the CMB spectra are taken into account (such as the running of $n_s$ or non-Gaussianities).
-However, since the relation between those properties and the microphysical parameters $\{M,\alpha,\g\}$ has not been studied in detail yet, we take the approach to consider families of inflationary models with fixed $\alpha$.
-This establishes a relation between the inflaton mass $m_\phi$ and the scale of inflation $M$, with the latter being the sole free parameter in the potential $\V(\varphi)$ in each family of models.
-Since fixing $\alpha$ fixes the inflaton mass as a function of $M$ (cf.~\eqref{mutatedlamda}, \eqref{InflatonMassRGI}, \eqref{alphaTlambda}), we practically determine $\{M,\g\}$ from data, and $m_\phi$ is then fixed by $M$ and the choice of $\alpha$.
-Further, fixing $\alpha$ establishes a relation between $n_s$ and $r$, implying that the predictions for each family of models are restricted to a line in the $n_s$-$r$-plane (cf.~Figs.~\ref{MHI R d}, \ref{RGI R d} and \ref{alpha T R d}). $M$ and $\g$ vary along this line, and the accuracy by which they can be constrained depends on the sensitivity of future experiments to $n_s$ and $r$.
-In practice the information gain that can be achieved with CMB-S4 and LiteBIRD will primarily be driven by their sensitivity to $r$.\footnote{If one fixes $A_s$ to \eqref{AsBestFit} as done in \cite{Drewes:2022nhu}, then $M$ and $\g$ are uniquely fixed for given $r$.
+This can e.g.~be seen by comparing Figs.~\ref{MHI ghy 1}, \ref{RGI ghy 1} and \ref{alpha T ghy 1} to Fig.~\ref{fig:my_label}.\footnote{It may be that the situation improves if further properties of the CMB spectra are taken into account, such as the running of $n_s$ or non-Gaussianities.
+In appendix \ref{app:Next-to-leading} we estimate that the CMB-S4 sensitivity to the running of $n_s$ will not be sufficient to considerably improve the measurement of $\g$ for fixed $\alpha$.
+We postpone a dedicated study of the possibility to constrain all three parameters $\{M,\alpha,\g\}$ from data to future work. } To proceed with the analysis we consider families of inflationary models with a given value of $\alpha$.\footnote{While this can be seen as a pragmatic step, it makes the parameter $\alpha$ fundamentally different from $x$ and $M$: while $x$ and $M$ are treated as free parameters within a given class of models, the choice of $\alpha$ defines this class.
+If one takes this viewpoint, then $\alpha$ should be fixed from theory, e.g., in a UV-completion such a string theory.
+At a practical level there is another difference: While we impose \eqref{avoid self PR} when choosing $\alpha$, we do not impose the analogue condition \eqref{UBoot} when choosing the range of $x$ in Sec.~\ref{Sec:Methods}.
+The reason for this is that the curves in Figs.~\ref{cp_MHI}-\ref{cp_alphaT} remain to be valid if one reads them as posteriors for $\Treh$ even in the regime where their interpretation as posteriors for $x$ is questionable due to the violation of \eqref{UBoot}.} Fixing $\alpha$ establishes a relation between the inflaton mass $m_\phi$ and the scale of inflation $M$ (cf.~\eqref{mutatedlamda}, \eqref{InflatonMassRGI}, \eqref{alphaTlambda}), with the latter being the sole free parameter in the potential $\V(\varphi)$ in each family of models.
+Since this fixes the inflaton mass as a function of $M$ (cf.~\eqref{mutatedlamda}, \eqref{InflatonMassRGI}, \eqref{alphaTlambda}), we practically determine $\{M,\g\}$ from data, and $m_\phi$ is then fixed by $M$ and the choice of $\alpha$.
+Further, fixing $\alpha$ also establishes a relation between $n_s$ and $r$, implying that the predictions for each family of models are restricted to a line in the $n_s$-$r$ plane (cf.~Figs.~\ref{MHI R d}, \ref{RGI R d} and \ref{alpha T R d}). $M$ and $\g$ vary along this line, and the accuracy by which they can be constrained depends on the sensitivity of future experiments to $n_s$ and $r$.
+In practice the information gain that can be achieved with CMB-S4 and LiteBIRD will primarily be owed to their sensitivity to $r$.\footnote{If one fixes $A_s$ to \eqref{AsBestFit} as done in \cite{Drewes:2022nhu}, then $M$ and $\g$ are uniquely fixed for given $r$.
 In practice the error bar on $A_s$ will not introduce a considerable uncertainty, as we will see in Fig.~\ref{cp_RGI}.}